Nonplanar minimal spheres in ellipsoids of revolution: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Camillo De Lellis, Fernando Cod\'a Marques, Davi M\'aximo, and Joaqu\'\i n P\'erez for many discussions on minimal surfaces and the Plateau problem, and Jimmy Petean for conversations on global bifurcation.
 We also thank John Toland for providing us a copy of his book \cite{toland}, which was an excellent reference for some of the background results that we employ.
 The first-named author was supported by the National Science Foundation grant DMS-1904342 and CAREER grant DMS-2142575, by PSC-CUNY Award \# 62074-00 50, and Fapesp (2019/19891-9).
-The second-named author was supported by grants from CNPq and Fapesp (2016/23746-6, 2019/09045-3), Brazil.
+The second-named author was supported by grants from CNPq and Fapesp (2022/14254-3, 2022/16097-2), Brazil.